aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuron/rcnn-app-note.rst

 This application note demonstrates how to compile and run `Detectron2 <https://github.com/facebookresearch/detectron2>`__-based R-CNNs on Inf1.
-It also provides guidance on how to use profiling to improve the performance of R-CNN models on Inf1.
+It also provides guidance on how to use profiling to improve performance of R-CNN models on Inf1.

 .. contents:: Table of contents
    :local: